AbstractSDK/cw-orchestrator/docs/src/interchain/integrations/mock.md

 use cw_orch::prelude::*;
 use cw_orch_interchain::prelude::*;
 fn main(){
-    // Here `juno-1` is the chain-id and `osmo` is the address prefix for this chain
+    // Here `juno-1` is the chain-id and `juno` is the address prefix for this chain
     # #[allow(unused)]
     let interchain = MockBech32InterchainEnv::new(
         vec![("juno-1", "juno"), ("osmosis-1", "osmo")],